Does Kratom Interact With Pethidine (Demerol)?

-No. This combination can put you at severe risk of respiratory depression, leading to death.
+No. This combination is dangerous since it puts you at severe risk of respiratory depression, overdose, and death.

-Kratom’s inhibitory effects on pethidine’s metabolization can lead to a slow but steady buildup of pethidine — this can have several dangerous complications.
+The metabolic competition between the two compounds can lead to a slow but steady buildup of pethidine and cause several dangerous complications.

 For example, some of pethidine’s metabolites are toxic; any buildup of those compounds could have serious consequences.